scigolib/hdf5/docs/guides/FAQ.md

 - ✅ **Actively maintained** - Regular updates and improvements

 **Trade-offs**:
-- ⚠️ **Write support advancing** - v0.11.5-beta has smart rebalancing + attribute modification complete, more features coming in v0.11.5+
+- ⚠️ **Write support advancing** - v0.11.6-beta has dataset resizing, variable-length datatypes, and hyperslab selection complete
 - ⚠️ **Some advanced features missing** - Compound write, virtual datasets, parallel I/O, SWMR (planned for v0.12.0-rc.1)
 - ⚠️ **Slightly slower** - Pure Go is 2-3x slower than C for some operations (but fast enough for most use cases)